uscensusbureau/citysdk/docs/citysdk.census.md

 ### parseToVariable(aliasOrVariable)

-Checks to see if a string is in the aliases dictionary and returns the appropriate variable if so.e.g. "income" will return "DP03_0064PE"If the string is not in the alias dictionary, it will return the same string back.
+Checks to see if a string is in the aliases dictionary and returns the appropriate variable if so.
+This function is depreciated and not recommended as it does not check to see if a particular alias is valid for a particular api.e.g. "income" will return "DP03_0064PE"If the string is not in the alias dictionary, it will return the same string back.
 This is useful for parsinguser input.
 (Either a user requests a variable in the alias dictionary OR a specific variable)

 **Parameters**

 **aliasOrVariable**: `string`, A string to parse into a variable string.

+**Returns**: `string`, Variable string

+### parseToValidVariable(aliasOrVariable, api, year)

+Checks to see if a string is in the aliases dictionary and returns the appropriate VALID variable if so.e.g. "income" will return "DP03_0064PE"If the string is not in the alias dictionary, it will return the same string back.
+This is useful for parsinguser input.
+(Either a user requests a variable in the alias dictionary OR a specific variable)

+**Parameters**

+**aliasOrVariable**: `string`, A string to parse into a variable string.

+**api**: `string`, The api key being called (acs5, sf1, etc)

+**year**: `string`, The year of the desired dataset

 **Returns**: `string`, Variable string